Hablamos Español Insurance Companies We Work With

 What we see most often

 Contractors assume using subs removes the need for workers comp.
-The opposite is often true: an uninsured sub becomes your exposure on both the audit and the liability side.
-The question is not whether you employ them, but whether they can prove their own coverage.
+The opposite is often true: an uninsured sub can become your exposure on both the audit and the liability side.

 A real example

 A contractor used subs and carried no workers comp, then was charged for the subs' payroll at audit and faced a liability claim when a sub was hurt.
-Requiring and verifying sub coverage would have prevented both.
+The figures, illustrative, hit from two directions at once.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.